Brijesh-26/test_trade_assignment_submission/README.md

 ## Flutter WebSocket Client
 This Flutter app demonstrates WebSocket connectivity and real-time data handling.
-The WebSocket used is from Binance, chosen for its reliable data streaming.
+The WebSocket used is from Binance.

 ### Objective
 Create a Flutter app to showcase WebSocket connectivity and real-time data display.